Oops in java

 Inheritance

 Inheritance means to pass the properties and methods of the parent class to its child class.
-For example, in real life, children have the properties of their parents, like some of your properties match your father’s.
+For example, in real life, children inherit properties from their parents, such as some of your traits matching your father’s.

 This is the parent class